przebro/overseer/README.md

         {"name" : "IN-SAMPLE02B","odate" : "ODATE" ,"action":"ADD"},
     ]
 ```
-If a task with that definition ends, the ticket "IN-SAMPLE01A" will be removed and, the ticket "IN-SAMPLE02A" and "IN-SAMPLE02B" will be added with order date as a "ODATE".
-The Same rules as for an "inticket" definition applies to "odate" field in an "outticket" definition so, "NEXT", "PREV" and, +nnn will resolve accordingly to the task's schedule definition.
+If a task with that definition ends, the ticket "IN-SAMPLE01A" will be removed and, the ticket "IN-SAMPLE02A" and "IN-SAMPLE02B" will be added with an "ODATE" resolved to the order date.
+The Same rules as for an "inticket" definition applies to an "odate" field in an "outticket" definition so, "NEXT", "PREV" and, +nnn will resolve accordingly to the task's schedule definition.